-First observation, the sprites are approximately the same size.
-And for the total number of backgrounds in each games, here's a gap: more than twenty-five for World Heroes 2 against only nine in Power Instinct!
+The sprites are approximately the same size.
+There's twenty-five backgrounds for World Heroes 2 against only nine in Power Instinct.
 While the stages are a little larger in the latter, it's still way too short to compete with its rival.
 Qualitatively, it's also very different.
-WH2 is fine, colorful, the various themes chosen for the backgrounds are well chosen and the depth sensation is excellent.
-Only certain sets are somewhat mediocre (J.Maximum, Ryoko) but all other stages are showing an outstanding quality, and different times and places give the whole a nice exotic feeling.
-Power Instinct is made of more basic drawings, but that's what makes its charm.
-The characters are less beautiful, the backgrounds more basic, but overall it does not lack style nor color, although it's looking a little more dull sometimes.
-But the most important is the graphics have a personality of their own, a recognizable style fun and original.
+WH2 is fine, colorful, the various themes for the backgrounds are well chosen.
+Only certain stages are somewhat mediocre (J.Maximum, Ryoko) but all other are outstanding, with different eras and countries.
+Power Instinct is made of more basic drawings, but that's what provides so much charm.
+The characters are less beautiful, the backgrounds more basic, but overall it does not lack style nor color, although it's looking a little more dull.
+But the important thing is graphics have a personality of their own, a recognizable style, fun and original.
 However, this is a good notch below ADK's work here.

 The least we can say is that the game of Atlus is very dynamic!
 First, the stages are lively: public gesticulating frantically, dwarf referees doing funny tricks, and so many other elements in the background always in motion (buffalo herd, leaves, lightning).
 The attention to detail is palpable, and it's made clear the programmers were damn applied.
 The pace is speedy, a little more than in World Heroes 2, which is far to be slow anyway!
 On its side, ADK did a lot of work, with a line by line ground scrolling for every stage, backgrounds also very alive, but above all an animation more decomposed than its competitor for every character.